mime-afk/Advanced-Project-Notetracker/README.md

 ### Problem

-Students often use diffrent apps or spreadsheets to track their grades.
+Students often use diffrent apps or spreadsheets to track grades for different subjects, leading to confusion.Calculating averages for each subject or overall performance manually is time-consuming and error-prone.

 ---